coderCleric/Poltergeist/poltergeist_release/README.md

 - **GhostLightIntensity**: Modifies the intensity of the light available to ghosts.
 (WARNING; this game has a lot of fog, so really high light intensities may actually *decrease* visibility.)
 - **ShowDebugLogs**: Whether or not to show debug logs (you probably want this to be false.)
 - **Ghost Volume**: A multiplier to noises that ghosts make.
+- **Disable Duplicate Sounds**: If true, then only the first sound file with a specific name encountered will actually be loaded.
+Useful for modpacks with overlapping sounds.
+- **Use Default Sounds**: If false, no files from Poltergeist's `sounds` folder will be loaded.
+Files found in folders titled `PoltergeistSounds` will still be loaded.

 **Synced Configs**<br />
 These settings are synced, so whatever settings the host has will be used by everyone